IndigoUnited/js-dejavu/README.md

             removeAll: function () {},

-            Statics: {                 // We can also define abstract static methods
+            $statics: {                 // We can also define abstract static methods
                 getTotalListeners: function () {}
             }
         }